James Mercer (judge): Death and legacy

 Judge Mercer died in office in Richmond on October 31, 1793, about a year after his friend and fellow Ohio Company member George Mason.
-He is buried in Richmond at historic St. John's Episcopal Church next to fellow jurist Edward Carrington.

 Since his wife had died years earlier and their two daughters and one of their sons had not reached legal age, guardians were needed to administer his estate.
 Although he had anticipated this in his will, executed on May 23, 1791 (with a codicil dated three days later), his brothers in law Muscoe Garnett of Essex County and Benjamin Harrison of Richmond, refused to carry out their duties as executors, despite an order from the Spotsylvania County court (which had jurisdiction as his residence).
 Ultimately, relatives John Taliaferro Brooke and James Mercer Garnett were appointed in their place.
 Among other terms, Mercer's will gave 1000 pounds to his elder daughter Mary Eleanor Dick Mercer (with her aunt Mrs. Selden named as guardian), 300 pounds to his younger daughter Lucinda Mercer, his Bull Run land to son Charles Fenton Mercer, and other devises to his elder son John Fenton Mercer and niece Martha Mercer.
 Ultimately, all four children reached adulthood, although neither of his sons married.